isaiahsimeone/SimsRustBot/README.md

 Next:
 - ~~Chinook blades~~
+- methods should specify return type with arrow notstion in function signature
 - add method add_team_chat to web_server. maybe include a verbosity setting so the bot doesn't yap too much on the chat
 - Death markers
 - GetSteamPic() function.
 Call from JS